bkleinen/bkleinen.github.io/ws2012/info1/assignments/exercise-07.md

 **P4. **Where can you find information about javadoc on the Internet?

-# Post-Lab - AKA  What To Turn In
+# Post-Lab, AKA What To Turn In
 Your completed assignment, submitted in Moodle as a pdf, should include:
 - A description of what you did during the lab, including a record of what worked, what problems you encountered, and answers to the questions as asked.